ermongroup/cs323-notes/probabilistic/markov_chains/index.md

 $$\Pi^{*}$$ is a stationary probability distribution if
 $$\Pi^{*}=\Pi^{*}P$$.
-In general, stationary probability distributions are not unique (consider two nodes with self-loops so
+In general, stationary probability distributions are not unique.
+The irreducibility condition guarantees that the stationary distribution is unique.
+For an example of what happens when we do not have irreducibility, consider the case of two nodes with self-loops with
 $$P=\begin{bmatrix}1 & 0\\
 0 & 1
-\end{bmatrix}$$).
+\end{bmatrix}$$.

 $$\Pi^{*}$$ is the limiting distribution if for every initial probability distribution $$\Pi^{0}$$, $$\lim_{n\to\infty}\Pi^{n}=\Pi^{*}$$.
-The aperiodicity condition guarantees that the limit exists.
-(Comment: This is a technical condition.
-In practice, might not need aperiodicity.)
-For an example of what happens when we do not have aperiodicity, consider
+The aperiodicity condition is necessary for the limit to exist.
+(Comment:
-$$P=\begin{bmatrix}0 & 1\\
+This is a technical condition.
+In practice, we might not need aperiodicity.)
+For an example of what happens when we do not have aperiodicity, consider $$P=\begin{bmatrix}0 & 1\\
 1 & 0
 \end{bmatrix}$$.